 As wildfires burn, they impact weather patterns and climate temperatures, causing large quantities of carbon dioxide, carbon monoxide and fine particulate matter into the atmosphere.
 Controlled burns of forests and other wooded areas account for a large portion of wildfires, and should be limited to cases where it is extremely necessary.

 Smoke from wildfires can travel significant distances and impact the health of people and animals miles away.
-In 2021 strong winds blew smoke from wildfires east from California, Oregon, Montana and other states all the way to other side of the continent.
-Haze hung over New York City, New Jersey and Pennsylvania.
+In 2023, strong winds blew smoke from wildfires south from eastern Canada all across the United States, resulting in a 400+ AQI on some occasions in New York, New Jersey, Pennsylvania, and even further south and west.